Gusty-programmer/Light-Reflection-using-Canvas/README.md

-# Light Reflection using Canvas animation
+# Light Reflection - Refraction using Canvas animation

 I built this project to deepen my knowledge of JavaScript using Canvas This project is currently in development.
 This is an e-learning model.
 The light reflection is represented by an animation using canvas